haimbar/betaMix/vignettes/betaMix.md

 # Simulated data

-The following examples shows a simulated dataset (called SIM) with a hub structure, consisting of 1000 nodes and 50 hubs.
-The dataset is available in the edgefinder package.
-Note that since the simulated data was generated with variables in rows and samples in columns in the code below we pass the transpose of SIM to betaMix.
-Also note that in this case P=1000, which means that the number of putative edges is 499,500 so we use the subsamplesize = 30000 option.
+The following examples shows a simulated dataset (called SIM) with a hub structure, consisting of 1000 nodes (columns) and 50 hubs.
+In this case P=1000, which means that the number of putative edges is 499,500 so we use the subsamplesize = 30000 option.
 Also, because there are almost half a million tests, we set delta=1e-6 to have a proper control of the error rate.
 The ppr parameter is the Bayesian version of controlling the error rate by limiting the posterior probability rate.

+We want to plot the clusters and distinguish between positive and negative correlations.
+We use the signed=TRUE option in the getAdjMat function.
+Then, in plotCluster we can specify the colors which will be used to display significant edges, by the sign of the correlations.

 ```
 data(SIM)
-Simres <- betaMix(t(SIM), subsamplesize = 30000, ind=TRUE, delta=1e-6, ppr=0.01)
+Simres <- betaMix(SIM, subsamplesize = 30000, ind=TRUE, delta=1e-6, ppr=0.01)
-plotFittedBetaMix(SIM,Simres)
+plotFittedBetaMix(Simres)
-SimadjMat <- sin(Simres$angleMat)^2 < Simres$ppthr
+SimadjMat <- getAdjMat(Simres,signed=TRUE)
-diag(SimadjMat) <- FALSE
 SimgraphComp <- graphComponents(SimadjMat,minCtr = 2,type=1)
 summarizeClusters(SimgraphComp)
-plotCluster(SimadjMat, 1, SimgraphComp, labels=TRUE, nodecol = "red")
+plotCluster(SimadjMat, 1, SimgraphComp, labels=TRUE, nodecol = "red", edgecols = c("green","red"), labelsize = 0.7)
 ```

 We  display the network of cluster 1, which shows that betaMix detects the correct cluster (hub) structure.